 Chicago jazz singer Elaine Dame sings – and people stop and listen.
 Since 1996, the woman Time Out Chicago calls “a jazz dynamo” and “a gem in the city’s vocal jazz scene” has been turning heads and capturing attention at over 300 of the nation’s finest clubs and venues.
-From her appearances at The Rainbow Room in New York City to her monthly Chicago residencies at Winter’s Jazz Club and Appellation to her performance at the 2015 Chicago Jazz Festival and New York’s famed 54 Below, to headlining venerable Chicago jazz clubs like The Jazz Showcase, Elaine’s is a career spent at the heart of swinging and sophisticated jazz.
+From her appearances at The Rainbow Room in New York City to her monthly Chicago residencies at Winter’s Jazz Club and Appellation to her performance at the 2015 and 2017 Chicago Jazz Festival and New York’s famed 54 Below, to headlining venerable Chicago jazz clubs like The Jazz Showcase, Elaine’s is a career spent at the heart of swinging and sophisticated jazz.

 While virtuosity is a given, it’s the joy she exudes with every note that makes Elaine’s performances unforgettable.
 A graduate of The Theater Repertory Program at California State Northridge, Elaine worked for years in Chicago’s theater scene before turning her whole focus to jazz.
 She’s a singer who understands the importance of stage presence.
 It’s no wonder the Chicago Reader wrote, “Ms.Dame has a winning stage presence and a chameleon-like vocal flexibility.”